It's come to my attention that some futurists are

 In Radical Evolution, Joel Garreau writes:

-decades of the Curve start with Vinge's notion of the singularity.
+the coming decades of the Curve start with Vinge's notion of

-which lay people have been brainwashed by use of the "singularity"
+extent to which lay people have been brainwashed by use of the

 Replacement